Patriot War: Navy Island Invasion and Republic of Canada

-On December 14, 1837, Mackenzie, Rensselaer van Rensselaer and 24 rebels proceeded to Navy Island.
-The encampment was to launch an attack in support of the Duncombe uprising in the London District.
-Here, Mackenzie declared the provisional government of the Republic of Canada and 300 acre of government land was offered to each volunteer.
+On December 14, 1837, Mackenzie, Rensselaer van Rensselaer and 24 rebels made a foray into Upper Canada, by traveling by boat to Navy Island.
+The plan was to launch an attack in support of an uprising led by Duncombe in the London district.
+Mackenzie on Navy Island declared the provisional government of the Republic of Canada and offered 300 acre of government land to each volunteer.

-During the month of December, large supportive meetings were held in towns along the border, including Burlington, Albany, Rochester, Buffalo, Cleveland and Detroit and aid was promised.
-By the end of the month, up to 500 volunteers had joined Mackenzie on the island, ferried by the Caroline.
+During the month of December, large supportive meetings were held in towns in northern U.S., including Burlington, Albany, Rochester, Buffalo, Cleveland and Detroit and aid was promised.
+By the end of the month, around 500 volunteers had joined Mackenzie on Navy Island, ferried by the Caroline.
 Allan MacNab and Andrew Drew of the Royal Navy crossed the international boundary and seized Caroline, chased off the crew, set her afire, and cast her adrift over Niagara Falls after killing a Black American named Amos Durfee.

 In January 1838 a United States commandant outbid a Buffalo committee who was supplying resources to Navy Island, hampering their efforts.
 With the failure of Duncombe's revolt, the main purpose of seizing Navy Island disappeared and it was evacuated on January 14, 1838, ending the short-lived republic.
 Van Rensselaer was arrested for violating the Neutrality Act when he returned to the mainland.